waltercostamb/features_pipeline/README.md

 ls -1 genomes/*fasta | sed 's/\.fasta//g' | sed 's/genomes\///g' | grep -v '^$' > config/files.txt
 ```

-To use the pipeline with the example files, you can submit a job to the slurm queue with ```workflow/scripts/snakemake.sbatch```:
+To use the pipeline with the example files, you can submit a job to the slurm queue with ```workflow/scripts/snakemake.sbatch```, as below. ```snakemake.sbatch``` is a script that runs snakemake (see section [snakefile.sbatch](https://github.com/waltercostamb/features_pipeline/blob/main/config/config.json) for details).

 ```
 sbatch workflow/scripts/snakefile.sbatch
 ```

-If you use the default configurations (no parallelization, or ```--cores 1```, 30 cores and 35 GB), the pipeline should take 45 minutes to run.

-If you are not using the draco cluster, you should adapt ```workflow/scripts/snakemake.sbatch``` to your cluster.
+If you are not using the draco cluster, you should adapt ```workflow/scripts/snakemake.sbatch``` to fit your cluster.
 Most importantly, change the conda activation command lines.
 For installation of snakemake, consult: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

 ## Expected output